 I am an assistant professor at a small public university in the Midwest.
-I earned my PhD in neuroscience at University of Iowa.
-I currently teach aging/developmental psych, physiological psychology, and research methods courses.
+I earned my PhD in neuroscience (cognitive track) at University of Iowa.
+I currently teach physiological psychology, general psychology, aging, and research methods courses.

-My research focuses on decision-making patterns across the lifespan and in collision athletes.
-I am particularly interested in how we create “value” and heuristics/biases that impact decision patterns.
-I also research the impact of leveraging digital and social media use in higher education.
+My research focuses on judgment and decision-making patterns.
+I am particularly interested in how we create “value” and contexts that influence decision patterns.
+I also research the impact of leveraging technology in higher education to improve student learning.

-Along with teaching and research, I am an avid long distance runner with four marathons and a 50k under my belt.
-I also enjoy cycling, hiking, walking my dogs, canoeing/kayaking, reading & writing, and craft beer.
+Along with teaching and research, I am an avid long distance runner and have run four marathons and a 50k.
+I also enjoy hiking, walking my dogs, canoeing/kayaking, reading & writing, and craft beer.